altwalker/altwalker/docs/source/quickstart.rst

 Depending on how new you are to AltWalker you can:

-- Read about how to design your models on the :doc:`core/modeling` section
+- Read about how to design your models on the :doc:`core/modeling` section.
-- Read about how to structure your tests on the :doc:`core/tests-structure` section
+- Read about how to structure your tests on the :doc:`core/tests-structure` section.
-- Checkout the :doc:`examples`
+- Checkout the :doc:`examples`.
-- Dig deeper into the :doc:`cli`
+- Dig deeper into the :doc:`cli`.